MarcoPortmann/Tinn-R/README.md

 In particular, the project aims at migrating the source code of Tinn-R to Delphi 10 and includes a bunch of new features.
 ## Experimental features
-- New ribbon UI (plreliminary, most tabs are WIP)
+- New ribbon UI (preliminary, most tabs are WIP)
 - Autosave and recovery capabilities
 - There is as column selection mode.
 Press “alt” and start to select.
 -  Code navigator (located on the tools window/panel): Lines starting with #! are interpreted as headers.
 Tip: write “#!
 Main Title” and start another line with “#!2 Subtitle”.
 In case there is a digit placed after “#!” it will be interpreted as the hierarchical level.